Clinuvel Pharmaceuticals Limited (OTCMKTS:CLVLY) Short Interest Update

-Clinuvel Pharmaceuticals Limited (OTCMKTS:CLVLY – Get Free Report) was the recipient of a significant increase in short interest during the month of January.
-As of January 15th, there was short interest totalling 12,200 shares, an increase of 144.0% from the December 31st total of 5,000 shares.
-Based on an average trading volume of 5,300 shares, the days-to-cover ratio is presently 2.3 days.
+Clinuvel Pharmaceuticals Limited (OTCMKTS:CLVLY – Get Free Report) was the target of a large decrease in short interest during the month of January.
+As of January 15th, there was short interest totalling 7,500 shares, a decrease of 38.5% from the December 31st total of 12,200 shares.
+Based on an average daily volume of 9,600 shares, the short-interest ratio is currently 0.8 days.

 About Clinuvel Pharmaceuticals